willyh101/python-for-neuro/docs/getting_started.md

 ### Helpful aliases

 Aliases are like shortcuts for otherwise hard to remember but often used commands.
 I recommend creating a file called `.aliases` in your home directory and adding the following aliases to it.
+Note his only works on Mac and Linux.

 ```bash
 cd ~ # this takes you to your home directory (aka /Users/[your_username])